 Finding talent in this modern world can present many challenges for employers.
 Especially for those in the healthcare industry, like staffing agencies and healthcare facilities.
 While the U.S. continues to face a shortage in healthcare professionals—nurses, lab workers, therapy workers, and more—healthcare recruiting is becoming more and more difficult and costly for employers to keep up with.

-Fusion Marketplace is a one-stop-shop for healthcare travelers to connect with staffing companies like yours.
-By partnering with Fusion Marketplace, your agency can gain more visibility, flexibility, and candidate variety, all at reduced recruiting costs.
+Marketplace is a one-stop-shop for healthcare travelers to connect with staffing companies like yours.
+By partnering with Marketplace, your agency can gain more visibility, flexibility, and candidate variety, all at reduced recruiting costs.

 Common recruiting challenges

 The coronavirus pandemic threw many employers for a loop.
 During the height of the pandemic, some employers were forced to perform layoffs.
 The biggest job losses happened in April 2020 when the nation’s unemployment rate reached 14.7 percent, with more than 20.5 million Americans suddenly out of work, according to the American Association of Retired Persons (AARP).
 During the same time, healthcare employment dropped by 9.3 percent from March 2020, which is an unprecedented drop, according to Health System Tracker.

 And now, as the country makes its way back to pre-pandemic hiring rates, many companies across multiple industries face an abundance of recruiting challenges.
 These are the top three recruiting obstacles, plus solutions, to help you better attract the talent you’re looking for.

 No. 1: Attracting the right applicants

 Sure, it feels great to have several professionals apply for your job listing, but at the end of the day, you want to find the right person for the job, not just the first person who checks off most of your boxes.
 Although multiple applications are flattering, the best way to hire the right people is from a smaller pool of more qualified candidates.